pmattiollo/flight-surety/README.md

 ## Deploy

-To deploy the contracts, first make sure ganache is started and listen at the port 7545:
+To deploy the contracts, first make sure truffle development is started and listen at the port 9545:

 `npm run deploy`